goyoambrosio/RobotAtHome2/README.md

 ## Time to install Robot@Home2

-If you have followed previous sections you have the right working environment to open [this notebok](https://github.com/goyoambrosio/RobotAtHome_API/blob/master/notebooks/10-Download-and-install.ipynb) with Jupyter to download and install both toolbox and dataset.
+If you have followed the previous sections you have the right working environment to open [this notebook](https://github.com/goyoambrosio/RobotAtHome_API/blob/master/notebooks/10-Download-and-install.ipynb) with Jupyter to download and install both the toolbox and the dataset.

 However, if jupyter notebook is not your choice right now you can try the following instructions.